Battery charging diagnosis at a glance

 - Turn off large loads and check whether the bank begins recovering.

-- Only then decide whether the weak link is the charger, battery, wiring, settings, or system size.
+- Decide whether the weak link is the charger, battery, wiring, settings, or system size.

 This sequence keeps you from buying batteries when the converter was the issue, buying a converter when the disconnect was open, or blaming solar when the battery was cold and refusing charge.